Paulo Nagamura: Sporting Kansas City

 2015 saw Nagamura deal with a back injury that limited his involvement in the first half of the season, keeping him out for all of June.
-On August 15, Nagamura scored in the 87th and 94th minute to give SKC a 4–3 win over the Vancouver Whitecaps, a performance that saw him named MLS Player of the Week.
+On August 15, Nagamura scored in the 87th and 94th minute to give SKC a 4–3 win over Vancouver Whitecaps FC, a performance that saw him named MLS Player of the Week.
 Kansas City finished the regular season in the 6th and final playoff spot in the Western Conference, with Nagamura contributing 3 goals and 1 assist in 21 regular season appearances.
 In their first playoff game, Nagamura played the full 120 minutes as Sporting and the Portland Timbers played to a 2–2 draw before Portland advanced on penalties 7–6, with Nagamura converting his PK in the shootout.
 Kansas City had better luck in the 2015 U.S. Open Cup Final, beating the Philadelphia Union 8–7 on penalties, with Nagamura playing the full 120 minutes and converting his penalty kick to help SKC win their third ever Open Cup.

-After missing the first 12 games of the 2016 season due to a calf injury, Nagamura made his first appearance of the year on May 15, coming off the bench in a 1–0 win over Orlando City.
+After missing the first 12 games of the 2016 season due to a calf injury, Nagamura made his first appearance of the year on May 15, coming off the bench in a 1–0 win over Orlando City SC.
 He suffered a quad strain in June that kept him out for 2 months.
 SKC qualified for the playoffs after finishing 5th in the West, but Nagamura was limited to just 9 appearances and 1 assist in the regular season due to injuries.
-He would play the full 90 minutes in Kansas City's one playoff game, a 1–0 loss to the Seattle Sounders in the opening round.
+He would play the full 90 minutes in Kansas City's one playoff game, a 1–0 loss to Seattle Sounders FC in the opening round.
 The 2016 season also saw Nagamura play 3 times in the 2016–17 CCL group stage, with SKC failing to advance out of their group, as well as make an appearance for KC's USL affiliate club, Swope Park Rangers.